|

 By this point the Other no longer wished to serve Rassilon, and so as Rassilon put the rebels that opposed him to the sword, the Other kissed his wife and his granddaughter goodbye and then cast himself into one of Rassilon’s earliest progenerative chambers to be reborn long after the tyrant had fallen from power.

 Just before leaving our universe on a mission of the utmost import, Rassilon made certain that he went down in history as a legend whilst the Other was demonised.
 History tells us that the Other stole away one of the Hands of Omega and - in contravention of the law protecting the preteritive time of Gallifrey - took it with him into the forbidden past, jeopardising the entire history of the Time Lords and risking the wrath of the Guardians and Gods.
-Every year on Otherstide, Gallifrey would celebrate the day that the Other went away, taking both ancient superstition and the old ways with him.
+Every year on Otherstide, Gallifrey would celebrate the day the Other went away, taking both ancient superstition and the old ways with him.

 Do the Time Lords have religion or Gods?